Indy Champ

-Indy Champ (インディチャンプ, foaled 21 February 2015) is a Japanese Thoroughbred racehorse.
+Indy Champ (インディチャンプ, foaled 21 February 2015) is a former Japanese Thoroughbred racehorse.
 After winning his only start as a juvenile in 2017, he showed good form in the following year when he won three races and finished third in the Mainichi Hai.
 He emerged as a top-class performer in 2019, winning the Tokyo Shimbun Hai in February and going to take both of Japan's open age Grade 1 mile races, the Yasuda Kinen and the Mile Championship.
 In the following years, he won the Yomiuri Milers Cup and was placed in both the Yasuda Kinen and the Mile Championship.

 Background

 Indy Champ is a dark bay horse with a white star and stripe bred in Japan by the Northern Farm.
 During his racing career he was trained by Hidetaka Otonashi and raced in the blue and red colours of the Northern Farm affiliate Silk Racing.

 He was from the twelfth crop of foals sired by Stay Gold, a horse whose wins included the Dubai Sheema Classic and Hong Kong Vase in 2001.
 He went on to sire many major winners including Orfevre, Gold Ship, Nakayama Festa, Rainbow Line and Fenomeno.
 Indy Champ's dam Will Power who won four minor races in five seasons on the track between 2009 and 2013 was a half-sister to several winners including Real Impact (Yasuda Kinen, George Ryder Stakes) and Neorealism (Queen Elizabeth II Cup).